VladimirBangPow/DataStructures/README.md

 A tree-like structure for integer keys in a bounded universe.
 Achieves O(log log M) operations for a universe of size M.

-## Cartesian Tree, Treap

-Hybrids of BST + heap properties for specialized use.
 # 5. Persistent Data Structures
 Versions of lists, trees, tries, etc. that keep previous versions of themselves immutable while still allowing new updates.
 Uses structural sharing to avoid copying entire data structures on each modification.